The following information is for members who've registered on our Disability Access Scheme:

 - Stadium Access Card & Lift Pass

-- Your ticket will automatically be loaded onto your Stadium Access card (Lift passes being printed/sent w/c 18th, get in contact if it hasn't arrived by Friday 22nd March)
+- Your match ticket will automatically be loaded onto your Stadium Access card

-- Check your ticket information for the entrance number, to help the team please use this entrance as it'll speed up security checks and we'll have all we need at this point to assist you if required, further information below
+- Check your ticket information for the entrance number, please use this entrance on arrival as it'll speed up entry into the stadium

 - Security: Bag policy